 What should I look out for when purchasing Hebrew flashcards?

 There are a few variations of Hebrew flashcards on the market.
-My personal favorite are these Jumbo Hebrew flashcards.
+B’nai Mitzvah Academy has created its own printable Hebrew flashcards that correspond directly with the curriculum on the website.
+Use the link above to purchase!
+If you do not have access to a printer, I suggest that you take a look at these Jumbo Hebrew flashcards.
 These are especially great for teachers who want to use these to play Hebrew classroom games with students.

 Here’s what you don’t want: